What is Dobson’s Model of Classroom Management?

 Corporal punishment is allowed only in 19 states in the United States.
 But punishments can be supplied at schools in 48 states.
 With this, when we calculate the rate of it in the country it seems small at 1% of all students.

-However, the size of the child population in this country means a total of 163,333 children are subjected to this form of punishment in the 2011–2012 school year alone (Gershoff & Font, 2016).
+However, the size of the child population in this country means a total of 163,333 children were subjected to this form of punishment in the 2011–2012 school year alone (Gershoff & Font, 2016).

 Guidelines on How to Use Punishment